karikiram/Ingemark/README.md

    - Use swagger to test the endpoints: `http://localhost:8080/swagger-ui/index.html`

 # Additional Notes
 - Be sure to have proper configuration on application.properties file.
-Configuration in guide is if all ports are default.
+Configuration in guide is if all settings are default.
 - If you want to change the database name, user or password, make sure to update the `application.properties` file accordingly.
 - If you encounter any issues, check the console output for error messages and ensure that all services (PostgreSQL, etc.) are running correctly.
 - If you want to run the application on a different port, you can change the `server.port` property in the `application.properties` file.